Danko-Lab/AlleleHMM/README.md

 + Please use tab delimited text file
 + Must have header at the first line and only the first line.
 + SNP position (snppos) must be sorted according to genomic location.
-+ Please see full example of AlleleHMM_input.txt in input_file_examples folder.
++ Please see examples in the input_file_examples folder.

     ```````
     chrm    snppos  mat_allele_count        pat_allele_count        total_reads_count       state